RheaAyase/jekyll-rhea/persephone.md

 Persephone is a community project providing cloud/hosting services to various open source projects.
 It lives from [patreon](https://www.patreon.com/ValkyrjaProject) contributions.

-Keyra is a Fedora Linux server in [Rhea's livingroom](https://cloud.rhea.dev/s/ZxTEzgH8YF2YeS4), connected to symmetric 300/300 mbps line with 100mbps failover managed by [apu2c4](https://www.pcengines.ch/apu2c4.htm) with pfSense.
+Keyra is a Fedora Linux server in [Rhea's livingroom](https://cloud.rhea.dev/s/ZxTEzgH8YF2YeS4), connected to gigabit fibre line with LTE failover managed by [apu2c4](https://www.pcengines.ch/apu2c4.htm) with pfSense.
 It's pink.

 You can find status of the server on our [grafana page](http://status.valkyrja.app).